 To increase our outreach into schools and colleges to talk to the workforce of the future about opportunities in a professional services firm.

-To focus on our broader EDI strategy, including enrolling all people on diversity and inclusive awareness sessions.
+To focus on our broader EDI strategy, including regularly supporting our people on diversity and inclusive awareness sessions.

 To implement affinity networks that provide opportunity for greater connection amongst diverse workforce groups.

-To maintain our focus on improving gender balance across the firm, including maintaining the high percentage of female promotions, and employing initiatives that ultimately reduce the gender pay gap.
+To maintain our focus on improving gender balance across the firm, including maintaining the high percentage of female promotions.

 To increase engagement in responsible business initiatives through elected committees and firm-wide incentives.